erenyusufduran/path/09-blockchain/01-hyperledger/02-course/orderer-binary.md

 If you have specificed location, then prefix is ignored in the file ledger section.

 In location folder, there is an index file it's our ledger data.
 In `launch.sh`, there is an environment variable `ORDERER_FILELEDGER_LOCATION`.
 This variable is the location also.

+### CSP (Crypto service Provider) & MSP

+A crypto service provider exposes the cryptographic functions such as;

+- encryption,
+- decryption,
+- key-pair generation,
+- private key,
+- security,
+- creation of message and many more.

+  ***

+- Orderer leverages CSP for crypto functions.

+**CSP Implementation**

+The CSP implementation is available in the form of software.
+There are software libraries such as Windows or Linux shared objects that implement the CSP in software.

+- Software CSP
+  - Implemented as software binaries.
+- Hardware CSP
+  - Hardware Security Modules (HSM)
+  - Smart Cards

+> Orderer CSP is configurable.

+It can be configured to use the software based CSP or it can be configured to use PKC as elevent compliant CSP built in the hardware.

+---

+The CSP configured for the orderer by providing the parameters under the;

+- `BCCSP`: **B**lock**c**hain **C**rypto **S**ervice **P**rovider
+  - Under the BCCSP, there is a subsection _default_.
+  - **Default**: Preferred provider
+    - `SW` - Software based CSP
+    - `PKCS11` - Hardware based CSP

+If the default is set to be software, then you need to create a section for defining the parameters

+- `SW`:
+  - `Hash` - Hashing Algorithm // SHA256
+  - `Security` - Key size //
+  - `FileKeyStore` - Location of the keystore
+    - `KeyStore` - Defaults to LocalMSPDir/keystore

+If you don't provide the file keystore value, then in that case the default is local MSP directory/keystore

+> BCCSP setup **MUST** be consistent across network.

+The orderer MSP is set up by way of providing values for two elements under the General section.

+- `LocalMSPID` - Local MSP ID MUST match Orderer Org's MSP ID
+- `LocalMSPDir` - Local MSP folder for the crypto material